AGRICULTURE AND STEWARDSHIP:

 Pesticides should be reduced or eliminated where possible to support beneficial insects and pollinators.
 Pesticide drift pollutes water, damages plants, and threatens the health of aquatic insects and amphibians.
 Be sure to read guidelines on safe usage around water and never apply pesticides or herbicides on windy days or when rain is in the forecast.

 Ranching is one of the lowest impact land uses by agriculture within the Okanagan and Similkameen Valleys.
-Well maintained range or pasture land can be very valuable to both farmers and wildlife.
+Well maintained rangeland or pasture can be very valuable to both farmers and wildlife.
 Good pasture management doesn't only benefit wildlife.
-Well maintained, evenly grazed pastures maximize the availability of forage and growth rate of grasses, increase water permeation, reduce erosion, and reduce the spread of invasive weeds.
+Well maintained, evenly grazed pastures can maximize the availability of forage and growth rate of grasses, increase water permeation, reduce erosion, and reduce the spread of invasive weeds.

-If you find that your pasture isn’t being evenly grazed, some ways to better spread out livestock include.
+If you find that your pasture isn’t being evenly grazed, some ways to better spread out herds of livestock include.

 · Fencing pasture into smaller sections and using rotational grazing